 "This means we can assess the chances of weather impacts in a certain area at a certain time, so we can give much more useful guidance on the chances of, for example, flooding from a heavy thunderstorm, or of trees being blown down by strong gusts from a storm."

-Even with all this technology, it will not be possible to predict the exact location and timing of each weather feature over the UK, or the impacts of that weather.
+Even with all this technology, it is not be possible to predict the exact location and timing of each weather feature over the UK, or the impacts of that weather.
 However, the increased detail from these high resolution forecasting techniques will enable the Met Office to give ever improving guidance to its customers to help protect lives and property.

-The high-resolution ensembles will be tested throughout the Olympics before being subject to further research with a view that the facility could be introduced operationally in the future, potentially leaving a legacy that will benefit the UK well after the Olympic and Paralympic Games are over.
+The high-resolution ensembles was tested throughout the Olympics before being subject to further research with a view that the facility could be introduced operationally in the future, potentially leaving a legacy that will benefit the UK well after the Olympic and Paralympic Games.

 Ensemble forecasts quantify uncertainties in weather prediction and estimate risks of particular weather events.

 What is an ensemble forecast?